How to change mouse pointer color on Windows 11

 You can change the mouse pointer size and colors, and here's how on Windows 11.

-Windows 11 mouse pointer settings
+Windows 11 Accessibility settings showing custom mouse pointer color options

-Change mouse color on Windows 11
+Change mouse color on Windows 11 using Settings

 1. Open Settings.